Selling to a principal and a budget-constrained agent: The model

 Note that if $Ch(X;v_2) \rhd_{v_1} Ch(X_b;v_1)$ is not true, then either $Ch(X;v_2) \sim_{v_1} Ch(X_b;v_1)$ or there exists an outcome $(a',t') \in Ch(X;v_2)$ such that $v_1 a - t > v_1 a' - t'$ for all $(a,t) \in Ch(X_b;v_1)$.\footnote{In the above definition $Ch(X;v)$ refers to a two-dimensional $v \equiv (v_1,v_2)$ but the second argument of $Ch(X;v_2)$ (and $Ch(X_b;v_1)$) is one-dimensional.
 This abuse of notation saves us from introducing a new notation.}

-The choice correspondence $Ch(X;v)$ describes how choice is made by the principal-agent pair from a set of outcomes $X$.
+The choice correspondence $Ch(X;v)$ describes how choice is made by the manager-agent pair from a set of outcomes $X$.
 In particular, if $v$ is the type vector, then the agent first evaluates her choice correspondence from the budget set: $Ch(X_b;v_1)$.
-She then evaluates the (unconstrained) choice correspondece of the principal: $Ch(X;v_2)$.
-The evaluation of $Ch(X;v_2)$ critically uses the fact that the agent knows the value $v_2$ of the principal.
+She then evaluates the (unconstrained) choice correspondece of the manager: $Ch(X;v_2)$.
+The evaluation of $Ch(X;v_2)$ critically uses the fact that the agent knows the value $v_2$ of the manager.
 Now, the agent compares $Ch(X;v_2)$ and $Ch(X_b;v_1)$ using her own value $v_1$.
-If the unconstrained correspondence of the principal is strictly better than the constrained correspondence of the agent according to $\rhd_{v_1}$, she approaches the principal for decision-making.
-In that case, we set $Ch(X;v)$ equal to $Ch(X;v_2)$.
+If the unconstrained correspondence of the manager is strictly better than the constrained correspondence of the agent according to $\rhd_{v_1}$, she approaches the manager for decision-making.\footnote{We could allow the agent to approach the manager when the unconstrained correspondence of the manager is {\sl weakly better} than her constrained correspondence.
+Though this complicates the analysis, the conclusions of the paper do not change.} In that case, we set $Ch(X;v)$ equal to $Ch(X;v_2)$.
 Else, the agent makes the decision and her constrained choice correspondence $Ch(X_b;v_1)$ equals $Ch(X;v)$.
 The choice correspondence $Ch(X;v)$ denotes how choices are made in our model.
 It is not difficult to see that $Ch(X;v)$ need not satisfy independence of irrelevant alternatives.

 {\bf Mechanism.} A mechanism is a pair $(q,p)$, where $q:V \rightarrow [0,1]$ is the allocation rule and $p:V \rightarrow \mathbb{R}$ is the payment rule.
 The range of the mechanism is $R(q,p):=\{(q(v),p(v)): v \in V\}$.
 A mechanism $(q,p)$ is {\bf incentive compatible (IC)} if